niranjan910/Bank-loan-prediction/README.md

 - Graduates tend to have higher loan amounts and incomes than non-graduates
 - Higher loan amounts are often associated with rejection
 - Weak correlation between Loan Amount and Credit History

-## 📂 Data Source
-Dataset included in this repository as `LoanData.csv`